 “Always listen to your heart.
 Even though it’s on your left side, it’s always right.”

-ATELIER V stands for her passion of ‘connecting the dots’ that creates accommodation with open mind and an open heart, with and for customers.
+ATELIER V stands for her passion for connecting the dots that create accommodation with an open mind and an open heart, with and for customers.
+The union of the marriage between the left and the right sides of the rain.
 A renaissance, reviving the right-brain awareness and moving towards a harmonized state of consciousness.
-A left-right brain balance.
+Balancing the heart with the mind results in the heart-brain consciousness.